DCD have been shortlisted for a Mission Include mentoring award!

 Common doubts

-Like many, I was unsure whether it was the right time for me to apply for the program as I held the preconceived notion that I needed to be at turning point in my career.
+Like many, I was unsure whether it was the right time for me to apply for the programme as I held the preconceived notion that I needed to be at turning point in my career.
 I also had the common doubts of whether I was experienced enough, if my plans for the future were formed enough, or if my season was just going to be too busy to begin a mentorship.
 Despite these hesitations, I decided there was no harm in applying, because the truth is there is no perfect time, but the sooner the better!

 The application process

-The application process was simple – a short questionnaire from DCD about what you hope to gain from the program.
+The application process was simple – a short questionnaire from DCD about what you hope to gain from the programme.
 Then, once connected with Moving Ahead, we were asked to fill in a mentee profile outlining our experience in various fields, our personality traits, and any skills we had or were interested in gaining.
 Moving Ahead used this to match us to our mentor from one of over 300 participating companies.
 It felt exciting to be a part of such an extensive network.

 Industry connections

-What I found most enriching about this program was the unique opportunity to make a connection with someone from a different industry.
+What I found most enriching about this programme was the unique opportunity to make a connection with someone from a different industry.
 You have the chance to be matched with someone who is living the career you aspire to.
 They can guide and inspire by walking you step-by-step through their own process whilst sharing how they overcame their hurdles.

 A fresh perspective